-School districts are encouraged to develop teacher mentoring programs for teachers new to the profession or district, including teaching residents, teachers of color, teachers with special needs, or experienced teachers in need of peer coaching.
+(a) School districts must develop teacher mentoring programs for teachers new to the profession or district, including teaching residents, teachers of color, teachers who are American Indian, teachers in license shortage areas, teachers with special needs, or experienced teachers in need of peer coaching.

-The Professional Educator Licensing and Standards Board must make application forms available to sites interested in developing or expanding a mentorship program.
-A school district, a group of school districts, or a coalition of districts, teachers and teacher education institutions may apply for a teacher mentorship program grant.
+The Professional Educator Licensing and Standards Board must make grant application forms available to sites interested in developing or expanding a mentorship program.
+A school district; a group of school districts; a coalition of districts, teachers, and teacher education institutions; or a coalition of schools, teachers, or nonlicensed educators may apply for a program grant.
 The Professional Educator Licensing and Standards Board, in consultation with the teacher mentoring task force, must approve or disapprove the applications.
-To the extent possible, the approved applications must reflect effective mentoring components, include a variety of coalitions and be geographically distributed throughout the state.
+To the extent possible, the approved applications must reflect effective mentoring, professional development, and retention components, and be geographically distributed throughout the state.
 The Professional Educator Licensing and Standards Board must encourage the selected sites to consider the use of its assessment procedures.

-At a minimum, applicants must express commitment to:
+At a minimum, applicants for grants under subdivision 2 must express commitment to:

 (1) allow staff participation;

 (2) assess skills of both beginning and mentor teachers;

 (3) provide appropriate in-service to needs identified in the assessment;

 (5) cooperate with higher education institutions;